Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-15-22 - Lab 4, Page Swapping, Replacement.md

 *However*, FIFO fails to recognize that a program frequently returns to pages referenced in the distant past.
 If the oldest page has just been referenced and a new page comes along the oldest page (which was *just* access) is replaced.

+> In other words it ignores when a page is referenced.
+FIFO only worries about the first time something is referenced.

 ### Using History : LRU
 Look for the page that has not been used in the longest time and replace it instead.
 We can use a queue for this and update it per reference: